UMH 20x7x35 [M4] / N38

 Disadvantages of neodymium magnets:

-• They are fragile when subjected to a powerful impact.
-If the magnets are exposed to impacts, we recommend using magnets in a metal holder.
-The steel housing in the form of a holder protects the magnet from impacts and at the same time increases its overall strength,
+- They are fragile when subjected to a powerful impact.
+If the magnets are exposed to impacts, we recommend using magnets in a steel housing.
+The steel housing in the form of a holder protects the magnet from impacts, and at the same time increases its overall strength,

-• Due to their susceptibility to corrosion in a humid environment, we recommend using waterproof magnets made of rubber, plastic, or other moisture-resistant materials when using them outdoors,
+- Due to their susceptibility to corrosion in a humid environment, we recommend using waterproof magnets made of rubber, plastic, or other moisture-resistant materials when using them outdoors,

-• The use of a cover or a magnetic holder is recommended due to the limited possibilities of manufacturing threads or complex shapes in the magnet
+- The use of a cover - a magnetic holder is recommended due to the limited production capabilities of creating threads or complex shapes in the magnet

-Studies show a small percentage of people have allergies to certain metals, including nickel.
+Studies clearly indicate a small percentage of people who suffer from metal allergies such as nickel.
 An allergic reaction often manifests as skin redness and rash.
 If you have a nickel allergy, you can try wearing gloves or simply avoid direct contact with nickel-plated neodymium magnets.

 Dust and powder from neodymium magnets are flammable.

-Avoid drilling or mechanical processing of neodymium magnets.
+Do not attempt to drill into neodymium magnets.
+Mechanical processing is also not recommended.
 If the magnet is crushed into fine powder or dust, it becomes highly flammable.

 Neodymium magnets produce strong magnetic fields that can interfere with the operation of a heart pacemaker.
 However, if the magnetic field does not affect the device, it can damage its components or deactivate the device when it is in a magnetic field.

-In order to illustrate why neodymium magnets are so dangerous, see the article - How very dangerous are strong neodymium magnets?.
+To raise awareness of why neodymium magnets are so dangerous, read the article titled How very dangerous are powerful neodymium magnets?.